 - 1 Tablespoon extra virgin olive oil or avocado oil

 - Sesame seeds

-- Cut tempeh into triangles or squares and steam in steamer basket for 10 minutes (optional).
+- Cut tempeh into triangles or squares and steam in a steamer basket for 10 minutes. (see notes)

 - Add all ingredients for marinade into bowl and whisk together.